tabreu8/web_plant_3d/README.md

 # Broker WS URL: ws://localhost:9001
 ```

-Then click “Connect” in the app (defaults to `ws://localhost:9001`, with fallback to a public EMQX WS broker).
+Then click “Connect” in the app.
+By default the app points to `wss://iot.coreflux.cloud:443/mqtt`.
+If that’s unreachable from your network, it will fall back to a public EMQX WS broker.
+You can also override the URL in the sidebar.
+The base topic is randomized on each page load (e.g., `plant-abc123`).

 Note: The Connect/Disconnect button lives in the sidebar under the MQTT widget; the top bar is kept minimal.